metal3-io/metal3-docs/design/how-ironic-works.md

 ## How ironic controls hardware

-Ironic is largely designed around the ability to issue commands to a remote Baseboard Management Controller (BMC) in order to assert the desired next boot device and control system power state.
+Ironic is largely designed around the ability to issue commands to a remote Baseboard Management Controller (BMC) in order to control the desired next boot device and the system power state.

-BMCs are also not required, however lacking BMC functionality, then power and potential boot mode changes need to be performed by an external entity such as a human or a network attached power distribution unit.
+Without BMC functionality, the power and potential boot mode changes need to be performed by an external entity such as a human or a network attached power distribution unit.

 ## How ironic boots hardware